oneeve8/kobble-data/content/feamber.md

 A matrix or world can be built around an idea or ideas.

 Things are brought into being out of the *void* and given a name.
-Classified, differentiated by a cons
+Classified, differentiated by a consciousness.

 We think our world has to make logical sense.